 In another case, three Muslim friends, all U.S. citizens, were detained for more than 10 hours while their backgrounds were checked by border officials through all agencies.
 When they were finally free to go, they were offered neither an apology nor an explanation.

 11. Plan to take an earlier flight

 If you have a connecting flight, or a tight appointment, don't take chances by opting for the last flight.
-Most of the time, when a Muslim is stopped for an extra check, the FBI is called in, or some pilot declares his discomfort with the looks of a passenger, he or she normally ends up missing the flight.
+Most of the time, when a Muslim is stopped for an extra check, the FBI is called in for further interrogation and he or she normally ends up missing the flight.
 That may mean a lot if you have a tight connection.
-A disabled Bosnian-American Muslim programmer ended up missing his flight when his wheelchair was sent for examination to the FBI.
+A disabled Bosnian-American Muslim programmer ended up missing his flight in the fall of 2001 when his wheelchair was sent for examination to the FBI.
 He got clearance but was too late.
 All flights to his destination were gone.